 This essay examines the jurisprudence of the International Center for the Settlement of Investment Disputes (ICSID) arbitral tribunals in a series of cases brought against the Republic of Argentina in the wake of the 2001-2002 Argentine financial collapse.
 The essay considers the ICSID tribunals' treatment of non-precluded measures provisions in Argentina's bilateral investment treaties (BITs) and the customary law defense of necessity and argues that the ICSID tribunals have sought to radically narrow the opportunities available to states to craft policy responses to emergency situations while strengthening investor protections beyond the intent of the states parties to the BITs under which these cases have been brought.
 The essay critiques this line of jurisprudence and suggests that the September 2007 Report of the Annulment Committee in the case of CMS v.
 Argentina may be read as an effort from within the ICSID system itself to question the legitimacy and structure of current investor-state arbitration.

 Burke-White, William W., "The Argentine Financial Crisis: State Liability Under BITs and the Legitimacy of the ICSID System" (2008).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 193.

 Banking and Finance Law Commons, Commercial Law Commons, Dispute Resolution and Arbitration Commons, Finance and Financial Management Commons, International Economics Commons, International Law Commons, International Relations Commons, Law and Economics Commons, Public Economics Commons